DevOptimal/SystemUtilities/README.md

-# SystemResources
+# System.Resources

-Tools for interacting with system resources.
+Libraries for interacting with system resources.

 ## Proxies